nateelee/SafeHouse/README.md

 (3) User story 3: As a forgetful person, I want my checklist to be locked when I’m out of the house and unlocked when I arrive home so that I don’t second guess myself on the tasks I have listed.

-User story 4/Backlog: As an average mobile user, I want to have an intuitive UI where I can understand where to access everything from account and location settings and tasks.

 ### Sprint 3:

-Spike: database?
-(Firebase) caching?
+Spike:  databases, google authentication

 (3) User story 1: As an individual who cares about visuals, I want the app to be more user-friendly and look more appealing so that it’s easier to look at and navigate around.

-(5) User story 2: As a user who wants ot have their information saved securely, I want to be able to log in to the app so that others do not have my personal information.
+(3) User story 2: As a user who wants to have their information saved securely, I want the app to use a secure authentication system like Firebase so that I can just use my gmail account as my account for SafeHouse.

-(3) User Story 3: As someone who might not always have a stabile connection to the internet, I want ot be able to have my information saved saved without the internet so that I can still use the application.

-(3) User Story 5: As a forgetful person, I want my checklist to be locked when I'm out of the house and unlocked when I arrive home so that I don't second guess myself on the tasks I have listed.
+(3) User story 3: As a forgetful person, I want my checklist to be locked when I’m out of the house and unlocked when I arrive home so that I don’t second guess myself on the tasks I have listed.

+(5) User story 4: As a user who wants my tasks to be saved on and offline with the mobile app, I want to have my inputs saved in Firebase database so that my inputs can be saved for later.

+(5) User story 5: As a user who wants my tasks to be saved on and offline with the mobile app, I want to have my inputs displayed upon sign-in with Firebase through the app’s database so that my tasks and home address can be retrieved and used in the app without my having to reenter them.

 ### Sprint 4:
 Spike: more database?

-(5) User Story 1: As someone with a family, I want the app to have an option where I can add family members to the same task list and have our tasks sync properly so that I can see if anyone in the family is forgetting to do something before they leave the house.
+(3) User story 1: As a developer, I want to be able to understand the project code through comments so that I can maintain and scale the application.

-(5) User story 2: As someone with multiple homes, I want the option to log multiple homes so that I can keep track of the tasks I need to complete before leaving each home.
+(3) User story 2: As a developer, I want all the documentation to be organized in the repo so that I can reference them when questions arise regarding the application.

-(3) User story 3: User Story 3: As someone who cares about my privacy, I want to be able to log out of the application so that others cannot use my account while accessing the application.
+(3) User story 3: As a developer, I want a clear READ.ME to guide me through what’s in the repo so that I can properly build and use the application.

+(3) User story 4: As a customer, I want a powerpoint presentation that demos and walks through the application at a high level so that I can validate whether or not it meets my expectations.

+(3) User story 5: As a developer, I want testing and prototype documentation so that the user can be assured that the project is functional and resistant to errors.

+### Backlog:
+* Add ability to input address manually
+* Find way to store user address unique to a single phone
+* Scale app to handle multiple houses/locations

 **Team members**: